What conditions do you treat ?

 Will you make me do anything I don’t want to do ?

-No. I am professionally committed to one aim; enabling you to achieve the outcome you desire, in the belief that you already have the resources to do so.
-Further, the mind is powerfully protective and will not let you do anything that is not for your benefit.
+No. I am professionally committed to one aim; enabling you to achieve the outcome you desire.
+Further, the mind is powerfully protective and will not let you do anything that is not for your benefit or which you just don't want to do.

 Does hypnosis work for everyone ?

-Almost everyone is capable of some degree of hypnosis although some people find it easier to respond to than others.
+Almost everyone is capable of some degree of hypnosis although, as with any type of relaxation, some people find it easier to respond to than others.

 Is hypnosis guaranteed to work for me ?

 It would be an unwise hypnotherapist – or doctor for that matter – who would guarantee any treatment.
-That would be an unhelpful expectation for both of us.
+That would be unhelpful for both of us.
 In some cases hypnotherapy can effect a complete cure.
 In many cases, if not a complete cure, it offers real improvement and a powerful tool for managing your condition into the future.
-In all cases, however, the greater your commitment to the process (which will mainly involve listening to a relaxation CD each night between sessions) the greater your chances of success.
-And do bear in mind also that hypnotherapy will only help you to change if that is what you really want.
+In all cases, however, the more your commitment to the process (which will mainly involve listening to a relaxation CD each night between sessions) the more progress you will see.

 How many sessions will I need ?

 Each session lasts up to 50 minutes and most people will notice significant changes after 2 or 3 sessions.
 It is important, however, to continue the work so that the improvements you make are fully embedded.
-Phobias can be resolved in 2 or 3 sessions, whilst I can lead you from being a smoker to being a non - smoker in 3 sessions.
+Phobias can be resolved in 2 or 3 sessions, whilst I generally deal with smoking in 1 or 2 sessions.
 Conditions relating to anxiety often resolve, or improve substantially, after about 8 - 10 sessions.
 You will know when the time is right for you to leave hypnotherapy, or to reduce to once a fortnight or once a month.
 And you can always come back for a top - up if you need it.